rudidude86/gura-lang.github.io/documents/Object-Oriented-Programming.md

   A variable assigned in the block are registered as a class variable that belong to the class itself, not to an instance.

+  The assigned value is actually evaluated at the timing of assignment, which means you can even call a function to get the value.

 * **Caller expression**